imagej/imagej.github.io/_pages/plugins/aplimtools.md

 3\.
 In this list, activate **ImageJ-ITK** by checking the corresponding checkboxes.
 Don't close the window, or reopen it you read this to late.

 4\.
-Add the **Fijiyama** repository (by clicking on the button **Add update site**, and filling the fields : name = "Fijiyama", site = https://sites.imagej.net/Fijiyama), then check the associated checkbox.
+Add the **Fijiyama** repository (by clicking on the button **Add update site**, and filling the fields : name = "/plugins/fijiyama", site = https://sites.imagej.net/Fijiyama), then check the associated checkbox.
 Don't close the window, or reopen it you read this to late.

 5\.
-Add the **AplimTools** repository (by clicking on the button **Add update site**, and filling the fields : name = "AplimTools", site = https://sites.imagej.net/AplimTools), then check the associated checkbox.
+Add the **AplimTools** repository (by clicking on the button **Add update site**, and filling the fields : name = "/plugins/aplimtools", site = https://sites.imagej.net/AplimTools), then check the associated checkbox.
 Now you can click on **Close**.

 6\.
 Restart Fiji: a new **AplimTools** entry should be available in the menu Plugins &gt; Analyze.
 If not, go back to the Update Manager, and check that the repositories **ImageJ-ITK**, **Fijiyama**, and **AplimTools** are correctly selected.